mmettler21/political_analysis/README.md

 </table>

-It seems here once again, that Fox News prefers to talk more about those topics that the New York Times, which consolidates the hypothesis elaborated in the topic detection section of this data story.
+It seems here once again, that Fox News prefers to talk more about those topics than the New York Times, which consolidates the hypothesis elaborated in the topic detection section of this data story.
 Here, this could be maybe explained by the fact that the New York Times has other priorities than this sensitive themes.

 ## Year analysis